True Crime delivers some of the Region's worst tales of murder, deceit and betrayal. Check out this slideshow to see where the cases stand.

 Federal prosecutors requested Peteet's bond be revoked within a week of his arrest after he appeared at the Lake County Sheriff's Department with three people he claimed witnessed the Bennigan's restaurant shooting.
 His contact with the witnesses violated the terms of his probation.

-The government had recorded a phone call Peteet made to the Midwest regional president of the Wheels of Soul while he was still charged with battery in state court.
+The government had recorded a phone call Peteet made to the Midwest regional president of the Wheels of Soul while he still charged with battery in state court.

 Peteet told the regional president he needed “some bodies” from the motorcycle club who would testify at trial that he did not shoot Taylor.
 He said in the phone call anyone who wouldn't testify for him wouldn't get his help with legal matters in the future.